safar1212/alpha-finance/README.md

 # alpha-finance

-This app can be used to make budget, which you can use to make proper budget for any occasion, where that is monthly home budget, married budget or any other occasion.
+This app can be used to make a budget.
+You can add Categories of the things, which you can use to make a proper budget for any occasion, whether that is a monthly home budget, a married budget, or any other occasion.

 ## Welcome! 👋